WLCG-AuthZ-WG/common-jwt-profile/profile.md

 The [OAuth specification](https://datatracker.ietf.org/doc/html/rfc6749#section-6) also states that the authorization server MAY issue a new refresh token during a refresh request, in which case the client MUST discard the old refresh token and replace it with the new refresh token.
 Through this mechanism, long-lived processes (e.g. "robots") may periodically obtain new refresh tokens for indefinite ongoing operation, without human intervention, where the lifetime of each refresh token does not exceed the maximum specified above.
 The authorization server MAY revoke the old refresh token after issuing a new refresh token to the client, but for purposes of fault-tolerance (for example, in case the client fails to save the new refresh token to persistent storage), it is RECOMMENDED that the authorization server allow some grace period (e.g. one day) during which the old refresh token may be used prior to revocation.
 Further, it is RECOMMENDED that the grace period be configurable, so the authorization server operators can change the grace period value as needed based on operational considerations.

-In order to contain security incidents related to the leakage of refresh tokens, it is recommended that any solution that will be used as the WLCG OAuth authorization server MUST support the [OAuth token revocation standard](https://tools.ietf.org/html/rfc7009) (RFC 7009) at least for refresh tokens.
+To contain security incidents related to the leakage of refresh tokens, it is recommended that any solution that will be used as the WLCG OAuth authorization server MUST support the [OAuth token revocation standard](https://tools.ietf.org/html/rfc7009) (RFC 7009) at least for refresh tokens.

 ### Claim and Token validation

 The claims in a WLCG token are meant to indicate an identity or manage access to a resource.
-For example, in the authorization schema, additional claims might add restrictions to the corresponding bearer’s authorizations: if an unknown claim is skipped, the resource provider may inadvertently offer overly-broad authorizations.
+For example, in the authorization schema, additional claims might add restrictions to the corresponding bearer’s authorizations: if an unknown claim is skipped, the resource provider may inadvertently offer overly broad authorizations.
 On the other hand, requiring _all_ claims to be processed may reduce the flexibility and ability to add future features.

 To handle this challenge, each token MUST provide a <strong><code>wlcg.ver</code></strong> (version) attribute, whose value corresponds to an enumerated set of claims described earlier in this document.
 For that version of the token format, the corresponding claims MUST be handled by the implementation.
 Any additional claim present MUST be ignored (for access tokens, these claims MUST NOT be used in authorization decisions).

 Each client library implementation MUST know the versions it supports; if it encounters a token whose <strong><code>wlcg.ver</code></strong> value is not supported by the implementation, the token MUST be rejected as invalid.

-Additionally, signature algorithms and RS256, ES256 MUST be supported.
+Additionally, signature algorithms RS256 and ES256 MUST be supported.

 ## Operational Impact of Verification and Refresh

-For operational stability and scalability it would be desirable to put reasonable constraints on the frequency at which token issuing services need to be contacted by the vast majority of relevant workflows.
+For operational stability and scalability, it would be desirable to put reasonable constraints on the frequency at which token-issuing services need to be contacted by the vast majority of relevant workflows.

 By design, access tokens should be issued not long before they are used and hence can have short lifetimes.
 As a consequence, token issuers may already experience high request rates for issuing tokens alone.
 The usage of tokens in ALICE grid workflows has demonstrated the feasibility of such services on the scale of the LHC experiments, though some consideration should be given to corresponding requirements on the experiment services that provide such functionality.
 It would be desirable not to add yet more load on those services for other reasons.
-For the verification of an access token there would ideally be no need to contact the issuer at all, as is currently the case for VOMS proxies.
+For the verification of an access token, there would ideally be no need to contact the issuer at all, as is currently the case for VOMS proxies.

 Access tokens are signed by keys with a lifetime for which a relatively short upper limit, as defined above, is deemed desirable.
 Each grid service supporting such tokens will regularly need to query each issuer for its set of currently valid public keys.
 For example, it might do that a few times per day and cache the results, as is currently done for CRLs.
 Such functionality may be similarly provided by an independent utility invoked by `cron`.